dotnet/AspNetCore.Docs/aspnetcore/blazor/security/content-security-policy.md

 When a CSP is applied to a Blazor app's `<head>` content, it interferes with local testing in the Development environment.
 For example, [Browser Link](xref:client-side/using-browserlink) and the browser refresh script fail to load.
 The following examples demonstrate how to apply the CSP's `<meta>` tag in non-Development environments.

 > [!NOTE]
 > The examples in this section don't show the full `<meta>` tag for the CSPs.
-The complete `<meta>` tags are found in the subsections of the [Apply the policy](#apply-the-policy) section.
+The complete `<meta>` tags are found in the subsections of the [Apply the policy](#apply-the-policy) section earlier in this article.

-Three general approaches are available for server-side and client-side Blazor Apps:
+Three general approaches are available:

 * Apply the CSP via the `App` component, which applies the CSP to all layouts of the app.
 * Apply the CSP to the app's layout files using the [`<HeadContent>` tag](xref:blazor/components/control-head-content).
 For complete effectiveness, every app layout file must adopt the approach.
-* The hosting service or server can append the CSP via a [`Content-Security-Policy` header](https://developer.mozilla.org/docs/Web/HTTP/Headers/Content-Security-Policy) to an app's outgoing responses.
-Because this approach varies quite a bit by hosting service or server, it isn't addressed in the following examples.
-If you wish to adopt this approach, consult the hosting service provider or hosting server documentation.
+* The hosting service or server can provide a CSP via a [`Content-Security-Policy` header](https://developer.mozilla.org/docs/Web/HTTP/Headers/Content-Security-Policy) added an app's outgoing responses.
+Because this approach varies by hosting service or server, it isn't addressed in the following examples.
+If you wish to adopt this approach, consult the documentation for your hosting service provider or server.

 ### Blazor Web App approaches